 Historic Valley Forge National Park, being mainly in Upper Merion Township, brings prestige and national recognition to the area.
-Also located in the Township is a large industrial area and the King of Prussia Plaza, which is one of the largest shopping complexes in the country.
+Also located in the Township is a large industrial area, the new King of Prussia Town Center, and the recently expanded King of Prussia Mall, which is one of the largest shopping complexes in the country.
 In addition to the industrial and business aspect of our community, we also host three elementary schools, one middle school and one high school.
 Although the resident population is 28,395 (2010 census), the commercial/transit/industrial composition invites an estimated daytime population of over 200,000 people.